 Patient Family FAQ Spanish

 Yes, it is safe to have a surgery at the hospital.
 The safety of our patients, family and staff is of the utmost importance to us.
-Rest assured that we are following all infection control policies and the guidelines of the Center for Disease Control and Prevention (CDC) to decrease exposure to the Coronavirus.
-However, to further reduce the risk of spread, we have made the difficult decision to suspend certain elective procedures based on criteria and the surgeon’s clinical review.
+Rest assured that we are following all infection control policies and the guidelines of the Center for Disease Control and Prevention (CDC) in treating patients.

 If you are significantly ill and need to be seen, it is very important to call your healthcare provider before you come to the Emergency Department so that they can direct you to the most appropriate care, and take precautions to protect other patients, visitors, and employees.
 Tests are only available for patients who have been screened and are suspected of having the virus.
 For additional information about Coronavirus, and to discuss possible screening, please contact the City of Long Beach Coronavirus Hotline at (562) 570-4636.